 Beach problems aside Cienfuegos also suffers from being over-rated.
 Lonely Planet calls it a “displaced piece of Paris” and I would love to know what piece of Paris they think is displaced.
 Last but not least, Cienfuegos is a UNESCO World Heritage site and perhaps it’s this tag which sets the highest expectation of all.

-Check out my Cuba page for further information on destinations within Cuba.
+Check out my Cuba Solo Travel post for further information on destinations within Cuba.